~ Why? What? ~

 What's in my way?

 These are great questions for just about any project in life.
 It's very hard to achieve a goal without first asking "Why hasn't this dream already happened?".
 The key words here are “Why not?”.
-When someone says “No.” you ask them (Although is nicer and less direct words) “Why not?”.
+When someone says “No.” you ask them (Although in nicer and less direct words) “Why not?”.

 But let me rephrase these questions, to suit our purposes better, and be a more specific example: